hazida/smart-study-ai/docs/INDEX.md

-# QuestionCraft Documentation Index
+# Smart Study Documentation Index

 ## 📚 **Complete Documentation Library**

-This folder contains all the comprehensive documentation for the QuestionCraft educational platform development process.
+This folder contains all the comprehensive documentation for the Smart Study educational platform development process.

 ## 📋 **Documentation Categories**